mattiatritto/FML/README.md

 - Classification metrics from scratch (done)
 - Pipeline in the contest of regression (done)
 - Include the grid search in the pipeline (done)
-- SVM classifier using the toy dataset diabetes.csv
+- SVM classifier using the toy dataset diabetes.csv (done)

 ## Errors